arcolight/ecl/README.md

 ### circular_buffer
 Circular buffer class.

+### tree
+Binary tree implementation.
+Can be used with statically allocated nodes, so no memory allocation needed.

+### red_black_tree
+Red-black tree implementation.
+Can be used with statically allocated nodes, so no memory allocation needed.

+### static_map
+Simple map class with constant fields.
+Uses RB-tree for element access.

 ### web server (under development)
 Simple web server with staticaly linked resources.
 Simple CGI support.